 Insulin is made by your pancreas which helps turn glucose into energy.
 People with type 2 diabetes produce insulin but their cells don’t respond to insulin.
 So when your pancreas makes more insulin than your body can keep up, your blood sugar level rises which causes damaging effects to the body.

-Type 2 diabetes is caused by a combination of factors which includes:
+Type 2 diabetes is caused by a combination of factors which include:

 - Genes where different parts of DNA affect how your body makes insulin and is linked to family history.